 If you’re looking for advice on how to live a greener life, you’ve come to the right place.
 My curated list of sustainability blogs will help you make small changes that add to big savings for the environment and your wallet.

-Here are my top picks for the best sustainability blogs of 2022.
+Here are my top picks for the best sustainability blogs of this year.

 1. Treading My Own Path

 Created in 2013, Treading Your Own Path is an educational and inspiring resource if you want to tread lightly.
 All of the content is written by Australian author and TEDx speaker Lindsey Miles.